-It is also important to remember that data provides strong evidence against the standard narrative.
-As mentioned, unemployment of the 1930s was not merely dramatic, it was enduring.
-Over the course of the entire decade, joblessness remained above 10%.
+It is also important to remember that data provide strong evidence against the standard narrative.
+As mentioned, unemployment in the 1930s was not merely dramatic but enduring.
 Under normal circumstances, the American economy tends to recover after a few years of economic downturn.
 However, the failure of the Dow Jones Industrial Average, something of a proxy for growth, to return to its 1920s levels even as the population grew likewise provides irrefutable evidence of the failure of progressive policy.
 Gross domestic product per capita, which grew from its tiny crash base, but not enough to get us back to 1929 levels, also demonstrates the New Deal's failure to revive the economy.
-The key question about the Depression's end is not "how did World War II end the Depression?" but rather - "why did that Depression last all the way to that war?"
+The key question about the Depression's end is not "how did World War II end the Depression?" but rather "why did the Depression last all the way to the war?"

 At the time, plenty of people spoke up.
 Senator Bennett Champ Clark begged to allow private companies to opt out of Social Security, which would have established a kind of natural experiment in the pension market between the public and private sector.
 However, Clark lost the legislative fight.
-Today Wendell Willkie is remembered as a political maverick who came out of the world of business to run for president in 1940.
+Today, Wendell Willkie is remembered as a political maverick who came out of the world of business to run for president in 1940.
 Few remember what motivated the businessman to shift to politics: his own experience with the political persecution of utilities.
 Willkie was chairman of one of the most promising utilities, Commonwealth and Southern.
-Rather than keep his silence as the TVA executive, David Lilienthal, ravaged Commonwealth and Southern, Willkie fought back until he saw that he could not win without political change.
+Rather than keep his silence as the TVA executive, David Lilienthal ravaged Commonwealth and Southern, and Willkie fought back until he saw that he could not win without political change.
 Willkie then entered politics on an anti-New Deal campaign, calling the New Deal's success "a bedtime story."
-Less famous individuals spoke out but their thoughts are also disregarded.
+Less famous individuals spoke out, but their thoughts are also disregarded.
 The chief economist of Chase Bank, Benjamin Anderson, also concluded that the Great Depression was caused by the federal government's decision to "play God."
-When the administrations of the 1930s failed to restore economic vitality, Anderson commented that the government then compounded its errors by moving to "play God yet more vigorously."
-Anderson had it right.
+When the administrations of the 1930s failed to restore economic vitality, Anderson commented that the government then compounded its errors by moving to "play God yet more vigorously."291 Anderson had it right.
 The overarching explanation for the duration was the intervention.